kiranshila/Doplarr/README.md

 Yes! [here](https://discord.gg/884mGq2fV6)

+#### This is super useful!
+Can I buy you a beer?

+Yes, you're too kind!
+There is a Github sponsor link off to the side.

 ## Setup

 Please read all of this setup carefully.
 Most problems in deployment come from missing a step.